Castle (shogi): Introduction

 Usually the pieces involved in constructing castles are golds (金), silvers (銀), and pawns (歩).
 Typically, they also require moving the king from its starting position – often to the left or right side of the board.

 The simplest castle involves two pieces and requires three moves, but it is more common to move at least three different pieces.
 For example, a simple Mino castle requires moving the king, the rook (飛), a silver, and two golds for a total of six moves.
 Others such as the Static Rook Bear-in-the-hole castle are more complex, which requires moving the king, a pawn, the bishop (角), a lance (香), a silver, and two golds for a total of twelve moves.

 The lack of a castle and with the king in its start position is known by the term sitting king (居玉, igyoku), which is typically regarded negatively.
 However, there are a few strategies (often involving early attacks) that allow a sitting king (such as the Ureshino opening).

 There are many types of castles and variations on those types which can be used, but it is important to understand which ones are useful in the current situation and how to compensate for their weak points.

-As an example from a professional game, Shino Kumakura (Black, on bottom) used a very hard castle, a variant of a Left Mino castle with an extra dragon and gold reinforcement that was created after an aborted attempt at making an Bear-in-the-hole castle.
+As an example from a professional game, Shino Kumakura (Black, on bottom) used a very hard castle, a variant of a Left Mino castle with an extra dragon and gold reinforcement that was created after an aborted attempt at making a Bear-in-the-hole castle.
 She used this castle in a Static Rook Counter-Ranging Rook position (that is, her rook remained in its starting position in the opening).
 Her opponent, Fusako Ajiki (White) was using an Incomplete Mino castle (on the right side of her board) that has been attacked forcing the silver previously on 72 to move to 61.
 Ajiki's castle was used (as is typical) with Fourth File Rook, a type of Ranging Rook position.